 The highest bidder becomes the Buyer, and must them show their word, and either earns or loses cash, depending on its value and whether the "word" is genuine.

-Cobble is a word-game for 2 players.
+Bogglish is a word-game for 1 or 2 players.

 Players "cobble" letters together to form words.
 The letters have values of from 1 to 9 points.
 They are contained in two "racks", one shared by both players, the other for their exclusive use.